microsoft/coyote/docs/_learn/get-started/install.md

 ```

 **Note:** this command line tool is only for .NET Core.
 If you need a version of `coyote.exe` that
-runs on .NET Framework 4.7 or 4.8, this is included in the `Microsoft.Coyote.Test` package.
+runs on .NET Framework 4.7 or 4.8, this is installed from the `Microsoft.Coyote.Test` package, and
+you can run it from the bin folder of your Coyote application.

 ### Building the samples